Script-Nomad/raindance/README.md

              - Office 365 Info-Gathering Toolkit
 ```

+## Latest Updates
+Sorry for the delay in updates.
+I've been working on a cross-platform/python implementation to replace this, but it's slow going as I am doing some cert-chasing and swamped with other projects.
+There are some tentatively tested changes in dev, but they haven't been thoroughly put through the wringer yet.
+Mileage may vary.
+Thanks for the support :+1:

 ## Description

 Raindance uses built-in powershell modules, namely from the MSOnline & AzureAD powershell modules to log into Office 365 tenants with